 DNS LEAK Prevention

 We carried out a DNS leak test to ensure that this VPN is secure enough for activities like Torrenting or those requiring general anonymity.
-It turned out to be safe as we recorded no leaks at all.
+It turned out to be safe as we recorded no leaks.
 Marked Safe, Definitely!

 The company also has packed in a public Wi-Fi option, which will protect you when you are out there using an unprotected Wi-Fi in a mall or a coffee shop.
 If you think this feature is not worth much, just go to google and check out some recent Man-in-the-Middle-Attacks and you’ll understand what this feature brings to your security coterie.